1. Content Negotiation

 Generally, resources can have multiple presentations, mostly because there may be multiple different clients expecting different representations.
-Asking for a suitable presentation by a client, is referred as content negotiation.
+Asking for a suitable presentation by a client is referred to as content negotiation.

 If the selection of the best representation for a response is made by an algorithm located at the server, it is called server-driven negotiation.
 If that selection is made at agent or client-side, its called agent-driven content negotiation.

 So, most REST API implementations rely on agent-driven content negotiations.
-Agent driven content negotiation rely on usage of HTTP request headers or resource URI patterns.
+Agent-driven content negotiation relies on the usage of HTTP request headers or resource URI patterns.

 At server side, an incoming request may have an entity attached to it.
 To determine it’s type, server uses the HTTP request header

 Content-Type.
 Some common examples of content types are “text/plain”, “application/xml”, “text/html”, “application/json”, “image/gif”, and “image/jpeg”.

 Similarly, to determine what type of representation is desired on the client-side, an HTTP header ACCEPT is used.
 It will have one of the values mentioned for